 No Bake Key Lime Icebox Pie

-A quick and easy Southern favorite, No Bake Key Lime Icebox Pie is the perfect dessert or hostess gift for your entertaining!
+A quick and easy Southern favorite, No Bake Key Lime Icebox Pie is the perfect Spring or Summer dessert !
+No eggs.
+No baking.
+Light and tangy with just the right amount of lime.

 This creamy lime pie has an easy graham cracker crust and can be made in a 9 x 13 pan for large groups.

-Key Lime Pie is the official State Pie of Florida and in just about every restaurant, you’ll find a version of this local celebrity on the menu.
+In 2006 that Key Lime Pie was named Florida’s State Pie.
+You’ll find a version of this local celebrity on just about every restaurant menu.

-The variations are across the board: pastry or graham cracker crust, whipped cream or meringue?
+The variations of key lime pie are across the board: pastry or graham cracker crust, whipped cream or meringue?
 Eggs or no eggs?
-One thing you will find is that the tiny Key Limes are totally responsible for this tasty treat.
+One thing you will find is that the tart key lime juice is totally responsible for this tasty treat.

 - This easy icebox pie requires no eggs and no baking!